Causal Machine Learning: A Survey and Open Problems: Causal Generative Modeling

-One unique use case of CGM is \textbf{scientific investigation} of complex causal mechanisms: Following \citet{pawlowski2020deep}, imagine a medical imaging setup in which we are interested in how a person's anatomy would change if particular traits were different.
+One unique use case of CGM is the \textbf{investigation of complex causal mechanisms}.
+For example, \citet{pawlowski2020deep} imagine a medical imaging setup in which we are interested in how a person's anatomy would change if particular traits were different.
 By incorporating expert domain knowledge in the form of a causal graph, counterfactual distributions enable us to model the appearance of brain MRI scans under a counterfactual scenario where the person's biological sex is different.
-By analyzing corresponding counterfactual samples, we gain better insight into understanding the physical manifestation of biological sex on the brain. \Cref{fig:cf_brains} shows some of the counterfactual samples produced by \citet{pawlowski2020deep}.
+Interpreting such counterfactual samples can reveal how demographic attributes (e.g., sex) might physically manifest in the brain—but \emph{only if} the assumed causal structure is accurate enough. \Cref{fig:cf_brains} shows some of the counterfactual samples produced by \citet{pawlowski2020deep}.

 Another unique CGM use case is \textbf{counterfactual data augmentation}.
 Recall the example of training an image classifier in \Cref{fig:spurious_associations}.
 Given training data on cows commonly found in alpine pastures, the classifier fails to generalize to unfamiliar backgrounds, where cows are observed on the beach, for example.
 As a result, a classifier may learn a spurious association between grass backgrounds and the cow label in such an instance.
-However, we can eliminate the spurious association from the dataset by augmenting the data with images of cows in varying backgrounds.
+One way to mitigate this spurious correlation (``grass''\(\leftrightarrow\)``cow'') is to augment the dataset by generating images of cows in \emph{unfamiliar} backgrounds.
 For example, \citet{sauer2021counterfactual} propose to learn a generative model that disentangles background and foreground attributes.
 Then, the model can generate images where cow images are intervened upon to have new backgrounds, such as a beach.